The following are the questions most often ask by clients about California spousal support.

 You can request a reduction in spousal support based on the support your former spouse is receiving from their live-in friend.

-Q: What happens to spousal support payment when my former spouse remarries?
+Q: Do I continue paying spousal support when my former spouse remarries?

 Your obligation to pay spousal support ends upon your former spouse’s remarriage.